 Grateful for the bench in the shade of the pine tree

 Today, in October's radiant glow, I believe this is a taste of Heaven on earth.
 When I was a girl, my mother would carve a mermaid in the wet sand at China Cove.
 In 2003, I was able to carve a lovely sea lady for our daughter.
 Now a seal sanctuary—humans are banned from the cove; taking the steep steps down to the cove is a distant treasured memory.

 POINT LOBOS STATE RESERVE: from top - Cypress Grove, my cartwheel - China Cove, my mermaid for our daughter 2003 - China Cove, China Cove, "China Cove" (sold) acrylic on wood panel 18x24 - Janis Commentz, moi in sand fort - China Cove, at Cypress Grove, "China Cove" watercolor 7x9 - Janis Commentz, Gibson Beach

-FUTURE EVENTS AND EVENTS:
+FUTURE OPPORTUNITIES AND EVENTS:

 I have not forgotten France and I am delighted that my new France Sketchbook Calendar 2023 was printed locally and is available at Esty and soon at Rainbow Stew in Yucca Valley.